fscheck/FsCheck/FsCheck Release Notes.md

 ### 2.10.4 - To be released
 * Change NuGet dependency of FsCheck.Xunit and FsCheck.NUnit on FsCheck to strict equality constraint.

+* Add specific dependency group to nuspec for net45 so that NuGet does not download a bunch of packages needlessly.

 ### 2.10.3 - 26 September 2017
 * Don't escape newline and tab characters.